- £556 per week

 Nearest Coast: Blackpool approximately 47 Miles

-Parking: Permit parking, over bridge in car park.
+Parking: Permit parking (permit not included), over bridge in car park.
 2 min walk

 We have just returned from a delightful stay at Eta Cottage really wishing we had booked a week instead.
 We were amazed at just how much room the cottage has to offer and how spacious all the rooms were.
 The bedrooms are on the ground floor both of which are very fresh, light and beautifully finished.
 The first floor hosts the lounge and kitchen which have just been redecorated and refurnished.
 The level of detail and styling of all of the rooms is extremely high and it’s safe to say that there has been no expense spared in making sure it is of the highest standard to give a warm welcoming reception and a WOW factor.
 It’s safe to say we had a tremendous time whilst staying at Eta Cottage and are already making plans to return, only for longer!